Thomsn1337/discordjs-bot/README.md

-# discordjs-bot
+# Discord.js Bot

-A discord bot written using discord.js
+A small Discord bot written in Typescript using discord.js.

+Intended for private use.